 About 25 years ago, the library of the Foreign and Commonwealth Office 1 was largely disbanded, with the contents being given to suitable U.K. research libraries, including the Bodleian Law Library which received many items of a legal nature.
 Many of these works date from the 19th century and relate to foreign countries, with some having been acquired by British officials in those countries.
 One such item is The Law of the Territories by Sidney George Fisher, published in Philadelphia in 1859.
 2

 The book was reasonably important in its day, and is included in the “Legal Classics” section of Hein Online.
 There is some evidence that Abraham Lincoln read at least part of it.
 3 What is notable about our copy is that the provenance is clearly indicated.
 The book was acquired by Charles E.K.
-Kortright, Her Majesty’s Counsel for Pennsylvania, and was sent to Lord John Russell, the Foreign Secretary.
+Kortright, Her Majesty’s Consul for Pennsylvania, and was sent to Lord John Russell, the Foreign Secretary.
 Kortright wrote a letter to the Foreign Secretary, to accompany the book, and this letter is affixed inside the front cover.
 The fact that Kortright saw fit to do this further attests to the importance both of the subject and of this particular book in discussing it.

 The letter (in perhaps the worst 19th-century handwriting that I’ve ever seen), together with a transcription, is shown below.

 The possible extension of slavery into the territories (i.e. those parts of the United States that had not yet become states) became increasingly controversial as the 19th century progressed, and by the 1850s had become the burning issue in American politics.
 During the course of the century slavery became much more entrenched in the South as the plantation economy developed, but gradually died out in the North where it had never existed on a large scale.